montoyamoraga/tiny-trainable-instruments/docs/md/wiring.md

 ### Getting started

-We recommend placing the microcontroller at the top of the breadboard (C1 to G15) with the USB Micro B port facing up, like so:
+We recommend placing the microcontroller at the top of the breadboard (C1 to G15) with the USB Micro B port facing up, like this:

 ![Arduino placement](https://github.com/montoyamoraga/tiny-trainable-instruments/blob/main/docs/images/arduino-placement.png "Arduino on breadboard")